 In fact, they collaborated to set the largest charitable project that ever happened in history,

-He became the larger-than-life net worth when he became the biggest and successful investor of Wall Street.
+He became a larger-than-life net worth when he became the biggest and most successful investor of Wall Street.

 He shared his secret that he stays close to his capital.
 Warren didn’t invest if he didn’t meet the top executives personally and without buying the business strategy.

 Takeaways: Warren Buffet has strong principles and smart ways to invest.
-He has the visions along with ways to make them true.
-Not just that, he focuses on understanding more before he takes any actions which help him in better decision making.
+He has visions along with ways to make them true.
+Not just that, he focuses on understanding more before he takes any actions, which help him in better decision making.